 It doesn’t help that in the FAQ section and the automated chat box, the answer to the question ‘How to close eToro account’ is either not addressed or done vaguely.
 You’ll get a directive to write to customer support.

 If you want to delete your account, either follow the customer service prompts as per the support ticket assigned or do the following:

 The process takes about 72 hours.
 Remember that eToro explicitly calls this ‘temporarily disabling’ your account.

 Since you will need to withdraw all of your funds before you close the eToro account, let’s talk through that in this part of our broker comparison.
 Funds can be withdrawn up to the value of the balance in your account, minus the amount of margin used.
 You can only withdraw from an account that has been verified, and the minimum withdrawal amount is $50.

 Funds are withdrawn using the same method you used to make your deposit and sent to the same account previously used for your deposit.
 Therefore, another useful point to is to make sure all of your personal details are in order to make sure that none of your capital goes missing or is sent to an out-of-date account.
 Payment will be made in the following order of priority: credit card, PayPal, bank transfer.
 Most withdrawals take one to two working days, but it can take up to eight days for a debit/credit card transfer and for a wire transfer.

-A fee of $25 applies.
-This is comparatively high.
+A fee of $5 applies.
 Conversion fees apply in other currencies.
 You will see the withdrawal amount once you’ve entered the transaction in the cashier, and at this point, you can still stop the withdrawal.
 You’ll see if your withdrawal has been successfully processed in your transaction history.
 You’ll also get a confirmation email.

 The company will also, in certain circumstances, give your information to third parties and will share it with: